Leyla Han

-Announcements, Expectations, and Stock Returns with Asymmetric Information [Slides]
+Announcements, Expectations, and Stock Returns with Asymmetric Information, 2025, Journal of Monetary Economics, 103751.
+[Appendix] [Data Codes] [Model Codes] [Slides]

 Awards: 2021 Northern Finance Association Meetings Best Ph.D Student Paper Award